How we run ourselves

 Yes, in our Strategy which is published on our website.

 Yes, in our annual reports, on our website, in our performance reports, or by asking for other specific data.

 Magna has a very demanding Purpose.
 It guarantees that we constantly strive to improve.
 We assess annually how far we have achieved it, using feedback from customers.
 Our annual work plans are all designed to make us better.
 We carry out service value reviews, as required, in areas where we are less sure we are providing good service.

 Yes, in our annual report, our annual financial statements, our press releases, our residents’ magazine, our website or by asking for other specific data.
 We also issue an annual value for money self assessment which is published on our website.

 Who is in charge of the organisation?

 The board is responsible for the proper conduct of the Magna's affairs.
-The Chairman of Magna Housing's board is Mr Adam Peat OBE.
-The Chief Executive is Mrs Selina White
+The Chairman of Magna Housing's board is Christine Turner.
+The Chief Executive is Selina White

 All Board Chairmen are subject to annual election by the Board.
 All Board Members are elected or appointed in accordance with the Rules.
 The Chief Executive is appointed by the Board.

 The Chairman of the Board is responsible for the proper conduct of the Board’s business.
 The chief executive is responsible for advising the Board, carrying out their decisions and reporting to them on the success or otherwise of implementation.